juanitodread/juanitodread.github.io/content/post/polymorphic-functions-in-scala.md

   |                        Required: Int
 ```

-To fix this problem, we can write another function for lists of doubles `def isSorted(elements: List[Double])` but the problem with this approach is that we will basically duplicate the code for a different type and what if we want to apply the same functionality to lists of booleans or lists of strings?.
+To fix this problem, we can write another function for lists of doubles `def isSorted(elements: List[Double])` but the problem with this approach is that we will duplicate the code for a different type and what if we want to apply the same functionality to lists of booleans or lists of strings?.
 This alternative is not going to *scale*.

 Another approach is to make `isSorted` a **Polymorphic function** which basically can process a list of *any* type.

 # 2.2 Polymorphic function

-In order to make `isSorted` a Polymorphic function, we need to apply some changes.
+To make `isSorted` a Polymorphic function, we need to apply some changes.

-What we are going to do first is to *"parametrize"* the function adding the *parameter type* `A` between brackets after the name of the function, so that Scala compiler detects this is a *Polymorphic function*: `isSorted[A]`.
+What we are going to do first is to *"parametrize"* the function by adding the *parameter type* `A` between brackets after the name of the function, so that the Scala compiler detects this is a *Polymorphic function*: `isSorted[A]`.
 This new *type parameter* `A` can be used in the parameters of our function and will allow us to define the list parameter as `List[A]` which can be a list of any type.

 Another change we need to do is to define a second parameter which is a function that is going to be used to verify if two elements of the list are ordered.
-As you can see, this new parameter is required because now we can process *any* type, so we can't use integer comparison (`<, >, <=, >=`) anymore, but Scala allow us to define functions as parameters and in this case we can let users to provide their custom *comparison function* according to the type they want to verify.
-This bring us better *flexibility* and *scalability* to our code.
+As you can see, this new parameter is required because now we can process *any* type, so we can't use integer comparison (`<, >, <=, >=`) anymore, but Scala allows us to define functions as parameters and in this case, we can let users provide their custom *comparison function* according to the type they want to verify.
+This brings *flexibility* and *scalability* to our code.

 ```scala
 def isSorted[A](elements: List[A], ordered: (A, A) => Boolean): Boolean = ???